Solving the Clustering Reasoning Problems by Modeling a Deep-Learning-Based Probabilistic Model: Experiment

 \subsection{Experiment on Bongard-Logo}

 All our experiments on Bongard-Logo are implemented in Python using the PyTorch\cite{ Pytorch} framework.
 In the experiments conducted for PMoC and SBSD, the Adam\cite{ADAM} optimizer was selected with a learning rate set to 0.001, a learning rate decay of 0.995, a weight decay of 0.0001, and a batch size of 40 for PMoC and SBSD.
-Specifically, in the experiment combining PMoC with Straw-Pose-Transformer, the batch size was set to 20.

-We conducted experiments on the Bongard-logo dataset, utilizing SBSD, PMoC, and the integration of PMoC with Straw-Pose-Transformer.
+We conducted experiments on the Bongard-logo dataset, utilizing SBSD, PMoC.
 The experimental results are documented in Table \ref{Bongard_Results}.
 Due to the propensity of the serial convolutional scanning mechanism and attention mechanism to experience attention collapse when combined, we adopted the parameters of the SBDC model as pre-trained parameters for the PMoC convolutional layer.
-Notably, under the experimental conditions of this study, which involved the use of four A100 Graphics Processing Units (GPUs), the integration of PMoC with Pose-Transformer posed significant deployment challenges.
-This served as one of the key reasons and motivations behind our decision to develop a lightweight approach for the Pose-Transformer in this paper.

 In Table \ref{Bongard_Results}, it is evident that addressing the Bongard-Logo problem using a probabilistic model approach, namely PMoC, is both straightforward and effective.
 Furthermore, SBSD exhibits stronger outcomes when compared to previous models.
-Additionally, the integration of Straw-Pose-Transformer has contributed to enhancing the inference accuracy of PMoC.